 API (Application Programming Interface) is the powerful way programmers and certain applications communicate.
-APIs are designed to fulfill a certain purpose such as communicating and sending data from one program to another.
-An API interface allows two applications to meet and interact with each other.
+APIs consist of protocols, routines multiple assets to assist in building software applications.
+Furthermore, they are designed to tell how programs communicate and send data.
+In essence, the interface allows two applications to find and interact with each other.

-Using a keyword search tool is a good example of an API in action.
-The tool must access Google and Bing’s search API to retrieve information on the best keywords your business should focus on targeting.
+Using a keyword search tool is a good example of an Application Programming Interface in action.
+The tool must access Google and Bing’s search API to retrieve information and load results.
+This specific tool is useful as it provides data such as the optimal keywords your business should focus on targeting.
 By using the precise language to request from the application, the tool is able to retrieve the allowed information from the search engines.